liamchampkin/liamchampkin/content/notes/inspiration-4.md

 https://twitter.com/andybudd/status/1614584319007424512

 ## VS Code trick
 The VSCode editor was developed using JavaScript.
-If you modify the URL of your GitHub repository by replacing ".com" with ".dev", you can utilize the integrated VSCode to edit and commit your code. https://twitter.com/snowinglater/status/1612500388233502720
+If you modify the URL of your GitHub repository by replacing ".com" with ".dev", you can utilise the integrated VSCode to edit and commit your code. https://twitter.com/snowinglater/status/1612500388233502720

 ## Leonie Watson on Accessibility
 Leonie Watson highlights the innovative ways in which technology is facilitating accessibility and emphasises the urgency to raise awareness and enhance education on the subject.